Insurance claims reveal cost of pets entering twilight years

 Elderly dogs were among the top contenders for costly claims that we paid including $13,367 for a 12-year-old Greyhound needing several treatments for arthritis, heart disease and hip pain, and a $13,188 claim for a 14-year-old Labrador receiving treatment for irritable bowel disease and the removal of a mass.

-The most expensive claim paid by the insurer was $13,772 for a five-year-old German Shepherd needing treatment for her ears, vomiting and peritonitis – an inflammation of the abdominal cavity which is serious and can be fatal for dogs.
+The most expensive claim we paid was $13,772 for a five-year-old German Shepherd needing treatment for her ears, vomiting and peritonitis – an inflammation of the abdominal cavity which is serious and can be fatal for dogs.

 When it came to the most expensive claims for felines, we paid $11,479 for a Ragdoll cat that was hit by a car.